maxmarinich/react-alice-carousel/README.md

     {
         item: index,   // index of the current item`s position
         slide: index,   // index of the current slide`s position
-        itemsInSlide: number   // number of elements in the slide }
+        itemsInSlide: number,   // number of elements in the slide isPrevSlideDisabled, // indicator to control the visibility of navigation dots isNextSlideDisabled,
+    }
   ```